Nikon D780 vs Panasonic G80

 Studio photographers will appreciate that the Nikon D780 (unlike the G80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D780 is a recent model that features in the current product line-up of Nikon.
-In contrast, the G80 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G80 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G80 was succeeded by the Panasonic G90.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D780 and G80 can be found, respectively, in the Nikon D780 Manual (free pdf) or the online Panasonic G80 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D780 and the Panasonic G80?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.